 Congenital heart disease (CHD) is one of the major categories of illness that, if treated, can restore health and improve quality of life.
 Adult Congenital Heart Disease (ACHD) affects people aged 16 and over living with a heart defect acquired during fetal development.

 The demography of CHD is changing and this is largely as a consequence of successful cardiac surgery in childhood; there are increasing numbers of adults with CHD with a prevalence of more than 4 per 1000 adults.
 The number of ACHD patients with complex disease is increasing with 10% of the population now falling within the complex group.

 Paediatric Cardiac Services

 CHD constitutes the bulk of the paediatric cardiac workload.
 Currently 5–9 babies in every 1000 born in England will suffer from some form of CHD.
 In 2012 this resulted in 4716 paediatric cardiac surgical procedures.
 Recent data suggests a continuing increase can be expected in the number of paediatric cardiac surgical procedures beyond previous estimates.

-Owen Miller, London
+- Owen Miller, Clinical Member

 A key part of the CRG’s work is the delivery of the ‘products’ of commissioning.
 These are the tools used by the 10 Hub Commissioning Teams to contract services on an annual basis.